pymc-devs/pymc-data-umbrella/2023-03_sprint/index.md

 (current_sprint)=
 # March 2023 Open Source Working Session: Latin America

+This event is an online hands-on working session to contribute to PyMC, a Python probabilistic programming language.
+Knowledge of PyMC is not required, and it is beginner-friendly.
+There is a range of possible contributions, from adding timestamps to videos, to documentation, to running Jupyter notebooks in the latest version of PyMC, to more advanced code contributions.

+This event is focused on the LATAM region.
+However, we welcome folks from all regions.
+Please indicate on the registration form if you will need a translator.

-This event is focused on the Latin America region.
-If you are available on the event day to be a translator for Spanish or Portuguese, please contact us ({{ du_email }}).
+Volunteers:  If you are available on the event day to be a translator for Spanish or Portuguese, please contact us ({{ du_email }}).
 To contribute to the website translations, please see {ref}`translations`.

 ::::{grid} 1 1 1 1
 :::{grid-item-card}